edgio-docs/edgio-docs/guides/vsf.md

 # Vue Storefront

 Follow these steps to deploy a Vue Storefront app on the Moovweb XDN.
-As of now the XDN is only compatible with [Vue Storefront Next](https://github.com/DivanteLTD/vue-storefront#about-vue-storefront-next).
+As of now the XDN is only compatible with the [Vue Storefront Next CLI tool](https://docs-next.vuestorefront.io/commercetools/getting-started.html#with-vue-storefront-cli-recommended).

 ## Install Node.js and npm